Marseille XIII Avenir: Marseille XIII Avenir

-Born out of the ashes of the original club, Avenir were forced to start the following season, 2007/08, in the 3rd tier of French rugby league, the National Division 1.
+Born out of the ashes of the original club, Avenir were forced to start the following season, 2007–08, in the 3rd tier of French rugby league, the National Division 1.
 Since the reformation the club's juniors have been crowned champions in 2009 and the women's team after finishing runner-up in 2011 lifted the title in 2012.
-At the end of season 2015/16 the club were relegated to the 4th tier National Division 2.
+At the end of 2015–16 season the club were relegated to the 4th tier National Division 2.

-Stadium

-The Stade Velodrome was the club's first home ground at the time of use it had a 25,000 capacity.
-Other stadiums in Marseille that have been used are the Stade Louis Camelio a rugby stadium, the Stade La Martine opened in 1964, which now hosts football club Marseille Consolat and their present home the Stade Roger Couderc which was opened in 1946 and has been used by Avenir since 2007.